Sew the bag

 Just like potato chips, you can’t sew just one!

-Now that you know the basics, here’s some variations of the 7 minute DIY zipper bag to try out:
+Now that you know the basics, here’s some of how to sew a zipper pouch, here are some variations of the 7 minute DIY zipper bag to try out:

 Make a DIY wristlet purse